 BunnyCDN shared some interesting performance benchmarks of the name servers responsible for some generic top-level domains (gTLD).
-They measured from 50 locations around the world.
+The Content Delivery Network (CDN) provider measured Domain Name System (DNS) response times from 50 locations around the world.

 However, I do have a RIPE Atlas test probe.
 It enables me to run a quick test like this from 11 000 locations around the world.
 I settled for recreating BunnyCDN’s tests from 300 locations, however.
 You can see the results from my test in the footer and the graph at the top of this article.